CarlTBarnes/WindowPreview/README.md

 ![Screen Shot](images/readme_listcolumn.png)

 View List From(Queue) definition.
 This is only available if the class is used in a live program (not preview).
 It requires adding the global extension template to store a reference to the From(Q) in a user defined property  {'FromQ'}.
-This require C10.
+This requires C10.
 See this in the School example.
 In capture below note the fields 12-16 not in a list column.

 ![Screen Shot](images/readme_listfromq.png)